joaohf/breadboard/README.md

    The above command fetches all dependencies and makes a pre-configured bitbake environment based on yml fragment files available at `kas` folder.

+   Note that note raspberrypi0 and raspberrypi4 are also supported (see _kas/demos_ folder).

 1. Call bitbake to create the target image _breadboard-image-cmdline_:
     ```
     $ bitbake breadboard-image-cmdline